Don’t Be Data Rich but Information Poor- Business Intelligence for Manufacturing

 • Select the appropriate platform(s) to analyze the data.

-While E Tech Group partners with several vendors offering unique SaaS-based analytics solutions, this article focuses on FactoryTalk DataMosaix by Rockwell Automation.
+While E Tech Group is an agnostic automation services company, meaning we partner with several vendors offering unique SaaS-based analytics solutions, let’s focus on FactoryTalk DataMosaix by Rockwell Automation to give context to our discussion.

 FactoryTalk DataMosaix by Rockwell Automation

-Application-specific SaaS solutions can be purchased via subscription to visualize and interpret specific types of data for further insights.
-Some examples include:
+Application-specific SaaS solutions are available via subscription to visualize and interpret specific types of data for further insights.
+Two stalwart Rockwell data analytics products include:

 A Note on Cloud-Based Platforms: Security and Convenience